aashwinr/simplified-md-to-html/README.md

 > ## Converter
 - The converter just provides a basic html file with no styles.
-- To style the quotes target the `quote` class
+- Only the body is provided, and is not pre formatted.

 > ## Syntax